 - 2.1.
 In addition to # 1.1 1.10. above. - 2.2.
 Eastern and Western NASP® Nationals: - 2.2.1.
 Qualification tiers will be established for each event individually. - 2.2.2.
 A qualified team (school/division) may register to participate in one but not both national tournaments. - 2.2.3.
 A qualified individual may register to participate in one but not both national tournaments. - 2.2.4.
 Individual scores from one national event cannot be added to team scores from another national event. - 2.2.5.
 Participation is not guaranteed in either event. - 2.3.
 Substitutions are permitted for these events.
 Substitutes may be students that did not participate in the state (or national) tournament, but they must meet the criteria defined in section 1. - 2.3.1.
 Individuals must shoot in their actual division for National and Championship tournaments unless the school meets the requirements specified in 1.8. - 2.3.1.1.
 If by meeting the requirements of section 1.8. an individual shot in a higher division at the state or provincial tournament the individual may shoot "down" in their actual division for National and Championship tournaments. - 2.3.2.
 If a school sent multiple teams to the state tournament, they may recombine archers from these teams for nationals.
 Not applicable to entire school districts/systems. - 2.3.3.
 If a school sent multiple teams to the national tournament, they may recombine archers from these teams for the Championship tournament.
 Not applicable to entire school districts/systems. - 2.4.
 A school may register as many teams as qualify at their state or provincial tournament IF the state or province in question allows multiple teams from the same school to participate. - 2.5.
-The NASP® Championship Tournament - 2.5.1.
-Details and information concerning the Championship will be provided later. - 2.5.2.
-Tournament format, registration information, schedule of times and tiers, TBA.

-3. Equipment - Only equipment specified and approved for use in NASP® may be used in tournaments.
+NASP® teams and individual archers may only participate in a NASP® state tournament in the state where their school is located. - 2.6.
+The NASP® Championship Tournament - 2.6.1.
+Details and information concerning the Championship will be provided later. - 2.6.2.
+Tournament format, registration information, schedule of times and tiers, TBA. - 3.
+Equipment Only equipment specified and approved for use in NASP® may be used in tournaments.